-In September 2018, Orange County District Attorney David M. Hoovler, in cooperation with The Jewish Federation of Greater Orange County, announced the launch of Orange County’s first Hate Crime Awareness Initiative.
+In September of 2018, Orange County District Attorney David M. Hoovler, in cooperation with The Jewish Federation of Greater Orange County, announced the launch of Orange County’s first Hate Crime Awareness Initiative.
 The campaign aims to educate the public about the growing issue of hate speech and hate crimes.

 The full “Speak Up to Stand Up Against Hate” campaign includes printed educational pamphlets, posters, partnerships with local school districts and municipalities, and billboards.
 In addition, a training session was developed for law enforcement to teach topics such as preserving evidence at hate crime scenes, and terminology that is frequently used during anti-Semitic and related hate crimes.

-Orange County has also designated Robert Conflitti, a senior prosecutor, to oversee prosecution of all hate crimes.
+Orange County has also designated Robert Conflitti, a senior prosecutor, to oversee the prosecution of all hate crimes.

 The Orange County District Attorney’s office now offers a hate crime hotline, which can be reached at: (800) 378-1411.

 The mission of “Speak Up to Stand Up Against Hate” is to encourage the local community to educate themselves and their families on hate speech and hate crimes, to understand examples of such crimes, being away of the effects bias can have on a local community, and how to prevent hate speech and prejudice, resulting in a more accepting community.